powerapi-ng/joulehunter/examples/django_example/README.md

-This is a simple simple test rig to develop pyinstrument's Django middleware
+This is a simple simple test rig to develop joulehunter's Django middleware